-- (D) All College employees shall, as a condition of employment, notify their administrative supervisor of any criminal drug statute conviction no later than five days after such conviction.
-Any employee who fails to report such a substance abuse conviction within five days will be subject to sanctions, up to and including termination of employment. - (E) Drug-Free and Alcohol Awareness Program - (1) Stark State College hereby establishes a Drug-Free and Alcohol Awareness Program. - (2) Under this program, the College will from time to time publish literature warning about the dangers of the abuse of drugs and alcohol in the workplace or in any environment. - (3) The program will specifically cover the following major topics: - (a) Health and safety concerns associated with drug and alcohol abuse; - (b) College policy regarding illegal drug use and the use of alcohol; - (c) Availability of counseling and assistance for employees; and - (d) Penalties that may be imposed for drug-abuse or alcohol-abuse violations. - (F) Good Faith Effort
+- (A) Drug-Free and Alcohol Awareness Program - (1) Stark State College hereby establishes a Drug-Free and Alcohol Awareness Program for employees and students. - (2) Under this program, the College will periodically publish literature warning about the dangers of the abuse of drugs and alcohol in the workplace or in any environment. - (3) The program will specifically cover the following major topics: - (a) Health and safety concerns associated with drug and alcohol abuse; - (b) College policy regarding illegal drug use and the use of alcohol; - (c) Availability of counseling and assistance for employees; and - (d) Penalties that may be imposed for drug-abuse or alcohol-abuse violations.

+(B) Good Faith Effort

-The College, in adopting and implementing this policy pursuant to the Drug-Free Workplace Act of 1988, further certifies that it will make a good faith effort to continue to maintain a drug-free workplace and to respect the privacy rights of its employees.
+The College, in adopting and implementing this policy pursuant to the Drug-Free Workplace Act of 1988, further certifies that it will make a good faith effort to continue to maintain a drug-free campus and workplace while respecting the privacy rights of its employees and students.